 How to create Static Website URL QR Code

-4. You will have three design options to choose from:
+7. On the page that loads, you will have two design options to choose from:

-If you want to start from scratch, go for standard black-and-white design.
-But if your use case is marketing or promotional, it is recommended that you add design to your QR Code.
+If your use case is marketing or promotional, it is recommended that you add design to your QR Code.

 In case you require Static QR Code in bulk, refer to this detailed guide.